Techtonica/curriculum/web/media-queries.md

 ### Independent Practice

-- add 3 more experimental media queries, each with a different width and a different class or element being styled.
+- For 15 minutes, add 3 more experimental media queries, each with a different width and a different class or element being styled.
 Change your window width and see if they appear when expected.

 ### Challenge

 1. Pair up with a peer and discuss what changes you would like to make to your recipe page project using media queries.
    Be specific about which widths you would like to use, which elements you'd change.
 Sketch your ideas to help you remember.
 1. Spend about 20 minutes applying your media queries to your recipe page!
+If you run out of time, you should still stop, but note other changes you'd like to make later.

 ### Check for Understanding